Abdellah-Nsila/CPP-Modules/CPP02/ex01/Readme.md

         _rawBits stores the number as an integer.

-        _numberOfFractionalBits determines the position of the binary "decimal point".
+        _fractionalBits determines the position of the binary "decimal point".

-    Shifting left/right or multiplying/dividing by 2^_numberOfFractionalBits effectively moves this "decimal point".
+    Shifting left/right or multiplying/dividing by 2^_fractionalBits effectively moves this "decimal point".

     This method works for both integers and floats.